 Maybe you gave up aiming for the “perfect” holiday, but you’re still stressed about all you want to pack into the month.
 Even if you’ve opted for simpler moments of peace and quiet, you may find yourself wrestling with everybody else’s expectations.

 The holiday season is full of opportunities for us to really be there for our friends, family, and even strangers.

 It may be tempting to rush through it all and complete our to-do list with as little financial and emotional damage as possible.
 However, this season has the unique potential to create a new mindshift going forward.

-A couple of years ago, a holiday to-do list went viral, probably for a lot of reasons, but perhaps the most important is that in spite of how “connected” we say we are, people are longing for the presence of people in their lives.
-The list is a great reminder of ways we can be present in the lives of those we know and those we have the opportunity to get to know.
+A couple of years ago, a holiday to-do list went viral, probably for a lot of reasons.
+But perhaps the most important reason is that in spite of how “connected” we say we are, people are longing for the presence of people in their lives.
+The list is a great reminder of ways we can be present during the holidays and in the lives of others.

 Dr. Suess said, “Sometimes you never know the value of a moment until it becomes a memory.”
 There will always be things to buy, but the moments when we give our best selves to people are what make lasting memories.